scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Steel Tempest
-- **AP Cost:** 9/8
+- **AP Cost:** 10/8
 - **Weapon:** Sword
 - **Range:** 2
 - **Level Required:** 11/22

-Make a normal weapon attack against up to 5 creatures in range, adding 1 terrible die to the roll.
+Make a normal weapon attack against up to 5 creatures in range, adding 2 Terrible die to the roll.
 On hit you deal your weapon's wounds to the creature.

 ***Enhanced:*** If you manage to hit 5 creatures, they grant combat advantage until the start of your next turn.